April 16, 2023

 - personal information about the prospect—noting financial challenges or job loss;

 - career information (what fields and industries they are a part of);

 - giving history; and

-Trend #2—Cultural Perceptions of Fundraising Are Shifting
+Trend #2—Cultural Perceptions of Development and Fundraising Are Shifting

 Trend #4—Major Gifts Are a Major Focus